yunusdemirci/DefectiveRamsey/README.md

 computation of defective Ramsey numbers and associated extremal graphs.

-This package is a companion to ... by ...
+This package is a companion to Defective Ramsey Numbers and Cocolorings on Some Subclasses of Perfect Graphs by Yunus Emre Demirci, Tınaz Ekim and Mehmet Akif Yıldız

 Package repository: https://github.com/yunusdemirci/DefectiveRamsey